Home Aviation Flying Private Internationally

 What changes is the experience of clearing those requirements.
 At most private aviation facilities, customs takes place at the FBO rather than in a commercial terminal.
 In many destinations — particularly smaller airports and island destinations — customs officers come directly to the aircraft.
 The process that takes forty-five minutes in a commercial arrivals hall typically takes five to ten minutes on a private arrival.
 The paperwork is identical.
 The environment is not.

-General Declaration (GenDec) filing
+General Declaration filing at departure and arrival

-Advance Passenger Information
+Advance Passenger Information submission

 Landing permits at restricted airports

-Ground handling and FBO coordination
+Ground handling and FBO coordination at destination

-Ground handling covers everything from aircraft parking and fuelling to passenger transport between the aircraft and the terminal or customs facility.
-At major private aviation hubs — Le Bourget in Paris, Farnborough in London, Teterboro in New York — multiple FBOs compete on service quality and the handling experience is a meaningful part of the overall trip.
-At smaller or less-developed airports, the quality of ground handling varies considerably.
-A broker with established handler relationships at the destination airport is a significant practical advantage.
+Ground handling covers aircraft parking, fuelling, passenger transport between the aircraft and the customs facility, and any catering or service requirements at the turnaround.
+At major private aviation hubs — Le Bourget in Paris, Farnborough in London, Teterboro in New York — multiple FBOs compete on service quality.
+At smaller or less-developed airports, handling quality varies considerably.
+A broker with established handler relationships at the destination airport is a significant practical advantage on international routings.

 Transatlantic nonstop — New York to London, Los Angeles to Tokyo